Coming to UK - What's Next?

-- If other individuals will be traveling with you, a separate request should be submitted for each person.
+- If other individuals are traveling with you, you must complete a separate request for each person.

 Health Plan Policies and Coverage

 All international students are required by the University of Kentucky to have health coverage.
-If you are on an F-1, J-1 or J-2 visa, you will be automatically enrolled in the UK Student Health Plan (SHP) and charged a fee each semester or term.
-Information about the policies and requirements may be found by clicking here.
+If you are on an F-1, J-1 or J-2 visa, you will be automatically enrolled in the UK Student Health Plan (SHP) and charged a fee each semester.

 I have alternative health coverage.
 How can I apply for a waiver from the university health plan?

 If you have alternative health coverage it is required that you submit a waiver; otherwise, you will be responsible for paying for UK Student Health Plan (SHP).
 This must be completed each semester.

 All newly enrolled international students may need to update immunizations before coming to UK.
 International students will complete a health information form and an immunization record after you arrive on campus.
 Click here for more information.

 Required TB Screening